 Why does this matter?
 When proteins (glutenin and gliadin) are mixed with water, they begin to develop a gluten network.
 The higher the protein, the stronger the gluten.
 This results in a denser and more structured baked good – which is why it’s ideal for bread.

 This is also why all-purpose flour can be used for just about anything.
-It’s right at the middle with around 11% protein, making it weak enough for cakes but strong enough for bread.
+It’s right in the middle with around 11% protein, making it weak enough for cakes but strong enough for bread.

 What Happens if You Use Bread Flour to Bake a Cake?